S550608/Assignment2-lella/README.md

 | Banglore    | Bangalore Palace      | 2 hours          |
 | Agra        | Taj Mahal             | 4 hours          |
 | Chennai     | Palani                | 5 hours          |

+# Blockquote

+> If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success. -- *James Cameron*

+> Life is what happens when you're busy making other plans. -- *John Lennon*